 The Spypoint Link-Micro-S-LTE makes it easy to transmit photos of wildlife straight to your smartphone, moments being captured.
 The battery is long-lasting thanks to the solar panel, making it an independent trail camera you can leave alone for days while still enjoying the images it captures.
 You can also retrieve higher-resolution images from the camera’s memory card later.

 With a 0.4-second trigger speed and 80-foot detection and flash range, this cellular trail camera offers good value for money.
-Like the Spypoint Link Micro LTE below, the only major downside is that it doesn't capture video clips.(opens in new tab)
+Like the Spypoint Link Micro LTE (number 6 on our list), the only major downside is that it doesn't capture video clips.

 The CelluCORE 30 is a relatively new trail camera from Bushnell, upping resolution from the previous CelluCORE 20 to, you guessed it, 30MP.
-This automatically puts it streets ahead of the vast majority of other trail cameras, so while this does make files larger and means you have to think about storage and transfers, it also gives you a lot more detail in your images.
+This automatically puts it streets ahead of the vast majority of other cellular trail cameras.
+So while this does make files larger and means you have to think about storage and transfers, it also gives you a lot more detail in your images.

 Equipped with night vision and a 100-foot no-glow flash, the CelluCORE 30 also captures Full HD video at a super-smooth 60fps.
 The only real drawback to the CelluCORE 30 is that as it's relatively new, it's less available than others, especially outside of the US.
 We'd expect that to change as time goes on; in the meantime, the CelluCORE 20 (opens in new tab) is also worth considering.

-Spypoint’s app certainly doesn’t neglect location data coming from the cameras, or taking advantage of other available data (like weather services) but ultimately this is just as suited for strapping around trees and sending back images via a 4G LTE network as the Link-S-Dark above.
-You’ll need to change the batteries more, though.(opens in new tab)
+Spypoint’s app certainly doesn’t neglect location data coming from the cameras or taking advantage of other available data (like weather services) but ultimately this is just as suited for strapping around trees and sending back images via a 4G LTE network as the Link-S-Dark above.
+You’ll need to change the batteries more, though, and note that like the Spypoint Link-Micro-S-LTE (number 4) you can't record video.(opens in new tab)

 This cube-like chunk is big enough to house eight AA cells and the 4G LTE tech to turn any existing trail camera into a cellular one.

-Setup isn’t a painful process either; all that is required is a QR code scan and following steps.
-The camera’s stills (there are two 16 megapixel sensors for different light conditions) can be caught in a burst of 9 images per triggering, and the device houses 6 850nm LEDs.
-Placing in a location for any length of time will need lithium batteries, and it’s worth remembering that the reliable sensing zone is closer to 60ft /20m).
+Setup isn’t a painful process either; all that is required is a QR code scan and the following steps.
+The camera’s stills (there are two 16-megapixel sensors for different light conditions) can be caught in a burst of 9 images per triggering, and the device houses six 850nm LEDs.
+Placing it in a location for any length of time will need lithium batteries, and it’s worth remembering that the reliable sensing zone is closer to 60ft /20m).

 It's not specifically designed for wildlife watching, but the Arlo Go 2 is a cellular security camera that will certainly spot animals wandering near it.
 It can connect to Arlo’s remote monitoring software (app or web tool) and is easy to view events and initiate two-way talk.
 Settings can also be changed remotely, for example switching from black and white night vision to illuminating subjects with its floodlight.
 The battery life is lower than most of the dedicated cameras, though it can be charged via a magnetic connector from below and a solar adaptor is available.